MicrosoftDocs/windows-ai-docs/docs/toolkit/toolkit-getting-started.md

 ```

 > [!NOTE]
-> The AI Toolkit caches model downloads into a hidden folder named `.aitk` in your user directory - you'll need to update the `modelPath` in the code to the location of the *folder* containing the ONNX model file.
+> The AI Toolkit caches model downloads into a hidden folder named `.aitk` in your user directory - you'll need to update the path used for the `--model` parameter to the location of the *folder* containing the ONNX model file.
 For example `~/.aitk/models/microsoft/Phi-3-mini-4k-instruct-onnx/directml/Phi-3-mini-4k-directml-int4-awq-block-128-onnx/`

 # [C#](#tab/csharp)